-The photoluminescence stability of lanthanide complexes (Lnx) in biological media is of utmost significance for the construction of optically encoded nano-on-microbeads in multiplex bioassays.
-Here, we propose a new type of encoding guests consisting of MOF@MOF nanohybrids, where isomorphic ZIF-8 and ZIF-90 were employed as the core and the shell domain, respectively, to separately modulate the hosting and the protection of inner Lnx guests.
-Especially, the thin ZIF-90 shell epitaxially grown on the ZIF-8 core was employed as an intermediate layer to facilitate surface covalent fluorination via the aldehyde ligand.
-Thereby, a superhydrophobic surface was obtained, which led to strong water-resistance of the hybrid nanoparticles, stable host-guest structure, and high quantum yields (19.1%) in biological media.
-A coating layer of a surface active polymer (polydopamine, PDA) was utilized to conjugate the MOF nanoparticles on polystyrene microspheres for building the second-level host-guest architecture of 3D core-satellite pluralistic hybrids.
-Finally, single/dual-color encoded beads (EBs) were obtained by altering the ratios of hybrid MOF guests emitting at different wavelengths.
-As proof of concept, the detection of a model tumor marker (alpha-fetoprotein, AFP) was successfully performed using encoded beads.
-These findings can pave an avenue for the rational design of core-shell MOFs and hierarchical structures with high synergy and excellent flexibility toward stable photoluminescence of lanthanide complexes in bioassays.
+The photoluminescence stability of lanthanide complexes (Lnx) in biological media is of the utmost significance for the construction of optically encoded nano-on-microbeads in multiplex bioassays.
+Herein, we propose a new type of encoding guest consisting of MOF@MOF nanohybrids, where isomorphic ZIF-8 and ZIF-90 were employed as the core and shell domain, respectively, to separately modulate the hosting and the protection of the inner Lnx guests.
+Especially, the thin ZIF-90 shell epitaxially grown on the ZIF-8 core was employed as an intermediate layer to facilitate surface covalent fluorination via an aldehyde ligand.
+Thereby, a superhydrophobic surface was obtained, which led to strong water-resistance of the hybrid nanoparticles, stable host–guest structure, and high quantum yields (19.1%) in biological media.
+A coating layer of a surface active polymer (polydopamine, PDA) was utilized to conjugate the MOF nanoparticles on polystyrene microspheres for building the second-level host–guest architecture of 3D core–satellite pluralistic hybrids.
+Finally, single/dual-color encoded beads (EBs) were obtained by altering the ratios of the hybrid MOF guests emitting at different wavelengths.
+As a proof of concept, the detection of a model tumor marker (alpha-fetoprotein, AFP) was successfully performed using the encoded beads.
+These findings can pave the way for the rational design of core–shell MOFs and hierarchical structures with high synergy and excellent flexibility toward stable photoluminescence of lanthanide complexes in bioassays.